cds-snc/bundle-size-tracker/README.md

 ## Installing

 #### Cloud function
 We use the [Serverless framework](https://serverless.com/) to scaffold our functions.
 The idea is to remain platform agnostic but it quickly turned out that Google Cloud functions had features that were easier to work with than AWS.
-As a result, to install the code on a Google Cloud function you need to follow the instruction [here](https://serverless.com/framework/docs/providers/google/guide/credentials/) to set up the correct credentials.
+As a result, to install the code on a Google Cloud function you need to follow the instructions [here](https://serverless.com/framework/docs/providers/google/guide/credentials/) to set up the correct credentials.
 Be sure to install the Serverless framework as well by following their instructions.

 Modify the `serverless.yml` file by changing the `service` and `project` values to the name of your Google Cloud Project as well as the path to the credentials JSON file you set up using the Serverless instructions above under the `credentials` key.